HowieWork/howiework/static/media/anti-office.1452c3c9.md

 _After visiting the site and several rounds of meetings, the team developed a whole-new design system, called "Anti-office", which consists of Building Scheme, Architectural Bars, and Architectural Elements._

 **UPDATE 03/01/2022:** Update Data Visualization for Workstation.
-Please refer to Workstation - 1.
-Comparison.
+Please refer to _Workstation - 1.
+Comparison_.

 ## Workstation